TwBlazor/twblazor/README.md

 twblazor is, and always will be, open source under the MIT license, free for personal and commercial projects alike.
 I welcome contributions, issues, and feedback from anyone using it.
 The project is actively maintained.
 New components, accessibility fixes, and documentation land regularly.
 I have lots of components I plan to add.

 Are you using twblazor in your own project?
-Share it on the [here](https://github.com/TwBlazor/twblazor/discussions/81) - we would love to see what you're building!
+Share it [here](https://github.com/TwBlazor/twblazor/discussions/81) - we would love to see what you're building!

 ## Setup